1. Deputy Neale Richmond asked the Taoiseach when the Cabinet committee on Brexit will next meet. [58578/21]

 On Deputy Paul Murphy's points, good terms and conditions are the most sustainable way to build and grow business and to build a loyal workforce that is productive.
 That goes without saying.
 There are labour relations and industrial relations processes that can facilitate the negotiation of good pay and conditions.
 Some employers are better than others, and that is particularly true in the retail sector.
 I have spoken to some traders and companies in the retail sector and they have been complimentary of the extraordinary efforts their workers have made over the last two years in particular.

 Deputy Boyd Barrett raised the issue of ventilation.
 The Minister for Education has taken on board the expert advice she has received.
-Within the Common Agricultural Policyital allocations to schools there is the facility to purchase HEPA filters if they are needed in certain settings.
+Within the capital allocations to schools there is the facility to purchase high-efficiency particulate air, HEPA, filters if they are needed in certain settings.
 There is also a technical team in the Department that will work with schools in certain situations where schools may need more than just HEPA filters.

 It is not just schools.

 Widespread guidance has issued to employers and intensive care facilities have good air quality and so on.
 Ventilation is important and that has always been advised from the beginning of the pandemic.
-There have been arguments about the specific types of ventilation and I gave the Deputy SAGE’s perspective on HEPA filters yesterday, for example, which was interesting.
+There have been arguments about the specific types of ventilation and I gave the Deputy the scientific advisory group for emergencies, SAGE's, perspective on HEPA filters yesterday, for example, which was interesting.

 Deputy Kelly raised the social dialogue.
 LEEF has a lot of streams to it and it is going well.
 The aviation stream, construction and collective bargaining are all going well.
 Much good and substantive work is being done under the auspices of LEEF on substantive issues.
 We are building up the engagement and dialogue with the environmental NGOs and partners, with agriculture and I initiated an engagement on fishing as well.
 We will be bringing forward proposals on the recognition of front-line emergency workers in respect of the pandemic.